scalableminds/webknossos/docs/volume_annotation.md

 - `Change Brush Size`: Changes the size of the brushing tool.
 - `Overwrite Everything`: When labelling with the brush/trace tool, you can annotate every available voxel without any regard if it was already labelled as a different segment or whether it is unlabelled.
 This allows you to draw over existing segments.
 - `Only Overwrite Empty Areas`: In contrast to the `Overwrite Everything` modifier, the forces the brush/trace tool to only label voxels without any segment ID ("empty areas").
 This is useful when annotating segments that directly touch each other to avoid accidental overwrites.
 - `2D Fill`/ `3D Fill`: Modifies the flood filling tool to work in 2D (in-plane only) or 3D (volumetric fill/re-labelling).
-3D flood fill is constraint to a small, regional bounding box for performance reasons.
+3D flood fill is constrained to a small, regional bounding box for performance reasons.
 Read more about flood fills below.

 ![Adding labels with the Trace tool](./images/volume_trace.gif)
 ![Adding labels with the Brush tool](./images/volume_brush.gif)